Skip to Content

 Do not refrigerate the mixture.
 Your slurry will only develop moss spores if kept at room temperature.

 Before making your slurry, you must decide which moss variety you want to cultivate.
-You will be spoiled for choice, as there are 12,000 species of moss in the world!
+You will be spoiled for choice, as there are 12,000 moss species in the world!

 Some of the most famous varieties grown in gardens and on rock and concrete surfaces include Springy Turf Moss, Spoon Leaved Moss, Pincushion Moss, and American Tree Moss.